Math is Everywhere!

 The Profound in Two-Part Harmony

-A person who is deep in thought and has no interest in doing anything but thinking can be labeled the opposite of the truth.
+A person who is deep in thought and has no interest in doing anything but thinking can be labelled the opposite of the truth.
 It is difficult to identify an opposite to the truth.
 The opposite of what you believe is an obvious lie.
 But the opposite of an ultimate truth may also be another ultimate truth.

 The opposite of what someone believes may be a deeper truth that they don't want the world to know about.
 Deep truths sit upon the minds of dead men.
 A deep truth cannot be told because it would bring about death.